 The second rule exists because, well, have you had a New York bagel?
 If not, do yourself a favor and try one.
 Thank me later.

 So you can imagine our surprise when we saw a little furry visitor running across our living room floor to hide behind the couch.
 We immediately called the building’s superintendent who promised to be at our apartment first thing the next morning.
 And while it was a relief to know that our “super” was going to take care of the issue so quickly, it was terrifying to spend the night knowing that there was a little critter in my home.
 I couldn’t help but think that I had done everything right: I kept the house clean, I didn’t leave any food out, I wiped down all surfaces every night.
-I had done everything possible to prevent this, so why was this happening?!
+Why was this happening when I had done everything possible to prevent this?!

 I explained my frustration to my “super” who came to our apartment early the next morning, and he let out a gentle laugh and said, “This is New York City.
 It’s not a matter of why.
 It’s a matter of when.”